wisarutae/adonisjs-docker-boilerplate/README.md

 ## Setup

-Run command for the project (using only npm because docker)
+Run command for the project (using only npm because docker's setting)

 ```bash
 npm i